RyanVail/Salmon-Cpp/README.md

     - ### Functions should keep the value they get as input (if it is one value) in R0 rather than offloading it to the stack
 - ## Intermediate
     - ### Intermediate should use a stack to represent values like "aarch32_asm.cpp" does now
+        - #### Add a way of adding psuedo break points that are done in intermediate.cpp that stop compiling the program and print the # of things on the stack and what is one the stack
         - #### A lot of things involving stacks can be removed from "aarch32_asm.cpp"
 - ## ASM
     - ### "aarch32_asm" Uses an array of two registers to represent the values in R0 and R1 but R1 index is never used, it would be better to use a single value_definition